 There are a lot of small things about a language that you might not even recognize until you're studying another one.
 I've known Pig Latin since I was a kid, but it never really occurred to me that other languages also had weird language games.

 That's why when commenter Heogw showed us a Japanese language game called Babigo, I was really interested.
 I'd never heard of a language game in another language, and I guess I'd never really thought about it before.
-Heogw posted this video of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show:
+Heogw posted this video (with sound and a still image) of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show:

 …wait, what?
 Let's back up a little bit and talk about how Babigo works.